Chloe-Shen/docs/paccmann_gui/guide.md

 Once the parameters are set the form is ready for submission.
 ![Submission ready][submission]

-By pressing the `Predict` button the user will submit a PaccMann job and, upon completion, a `Results` button will appear allowing the user to analyse and visualise the data.
+By pressing the `Predict` button the user will submit a PaccMann job and, upon completion, a `Results` button will appear allowing the user to analyse and visualize the data.
 ![Results ready][results_ready]

 ### Results